 - Serve this sheet pan salmon warm with additional lemon slices and salt and pepper, if desired.

-See full list of ingredient amounts and recipe instructions in the recipe card below.
+See the full list of ingredient amounts and recipe instructions in the recipe card below.

 - Use chicken in place of the fish.
 This recipe is so forgiving that the marinade works so great for either chicken or fish.
 Now the chicken will take slightly longer to cook (around 25 minutes for chicken breast) so you will need to put it in the oven when you put the potatoes in and then add the beans and onions for the last 10 minutes of cooking time.

 - Try limes instead of lemons for a more tropical feel to this recipe.
-My kids are not fond of lemon but they love limes so switching out the lemon for them totally worked.
-At least for my 8 year old, who actually tried this recipe.
+My kids are not fond of lemons but they love limes so switching out the lemon for them totally worked.
+At least for my 8-year-old, who actually tried this recipe.

 - Swap the olive oil with avocado oil.
 You can use either type of oil in this recipe.

 Storage and make-ahead tips